 Do Slug Pellets Attract Rats?

-Slug pellets are likely to draw in rats that are curious about new food.
-In fact, most people need to implement measures to keep rats, mice, and squirrels from chewing through their bags of slug pellets.
+Slug pellets are likely to attract rats who are curious about new food.
+Most people must implement measures to prevent rats, mice, and squirrels from chewing through their bags of slug pellets.

-Most commercial slug pellets are made from a base of protein-rich material which is designed to attract slugs and snails but lures in rats as a byproduct.
+Most commercial slug pellets are made from a base of protein-rich material designed to attract slugs and snails.
+As a byproduct, the pellets lure in rats.
 Rats are omnivorous and not picky about what they eat, so they can easily be tricked into eating slug pellets.

 Unfortunately, slug pellets can attract household pets.
 If you own a dog, cat, or bird, they may fall victim to eating the pellets that you scatter to kill off rats.